TanYa-Go/Movie-Quiz/README.md

   correctAnswerRef = document.querySelectorAll('.btn-answer[data-number="' + currentQuestion.answer + '"]')[0];
   ```

 * **End page was not displaying on the deployed version** - When the user finishes the game, the end page should appear showing the result.
 However the end page was not displaying.
-After researching I realized that I need to implement the routing to point to that specific file path, using
+After researching I realized that I need to implement the routing to point to that specific url path, using the following code:

   ```
   window.location.protocol + "//" +  window.location.host + window.location.pathname + "/" + "end.html";
   ```
+   The same issue arouse for the **Play Again** button on the end page and was corrected by adding the specific url path.

 [Back to Top](#table-of-contents)